return to World Statesmen.org >

 18 Jul 1558 - 15 Jan 1582 Russian occupation of the former bishopric.

-15 Jan 1582 Russia withdraws from Dorpat and transfers it to the
+15 Jan 1582 Russia withdraws from Dorpat and transfers it to

-Polish-Lithuanian Commonwealth.
-Former bishopric is made part
+Poland-Lithuania.
+Former bishopric is made part of the

-of Duchy of Livonia (the southern part of present-day Estonia
+Duchy of Livonia (the southern part of present-day Estonia

 remains part of Livonia [see Latvia] until 12 Apr 1917).